vincentb1/freertos-addons/CONTRIBUTING.md

 # Contributing

 First off, thank you for thinking so highly of FreeRTOS Wrappers that you want to contribute to it!
-When I started this project, I never imaginged there would be so many folks interested in it.
+When I started this project, I never imagined there would be so many folks interested in it.
 I am very happy this project has been useful to so many.

 ## Bug reporting